inmanta/inmanta-core/docs/model_developers/plugins.rst

     def raise_exception(message: "string"):
         raise PluginException(message)

-If your plugin requires external libraries, include a requirements.txt in the module.
-The libraries listed in this file are automatically installed by the compiler and agents.
+If your plugin requires external libraries, add them as dependencies of the module.
+For more details on how to add dependencies see :ref:`moddev-module`.

 .. todo:: context
 .. todo:: new statements